alexsonphoenix/alexsonphoenix/README.md

 ### Hi there 👋

-- 🌱 I'm a Data Analytics and Automation Consultant working in New Zealand.
-I had a Bachelor of Commerce in Accounting and a minor in Data Science.
-- 👯 I’m working on Vietnam Open Data project, reach out to me if you want to collaborate or to know more about this.
-- 🤝 I’m looking for work opportunity as **project manager and/or digital transformation lead**
-- 💬 Ask me about anything I learned, I am open to interesting conversations.
+- 🌱 I specialize in Data Analytics, Data Engineering, Business Intelligence.
-- 📫 How to reach me: [Facebook](https://fb.com/nguyenhoangson7777777) and [Email](alexsonphoenix@gmail.com)
+- 📫 How to reach me:and [Email]: alexsonphoenix@gmail.com
-- ⚡ Fun fact: I like taking photos, riding motorbike, playing soccer, and travelling and I love animals and nature.
--  I have a special skill: I can make gun shooting sounds :)

 ### Spotify Playing 🎧